Course credit is awarded based on credit hours. A student must earn a minimum of 85 credit hours in order to be awarded a PhD.

-A two-credit content course requires approximately sixty hours of independent work in conjunction with the mentor.
-The two-credit content course must reflect adequate doctoral level knowledge that includes the ability to identify and assess a major clinical and theoretical issue and to discuss it lucidly with knowledgeable peers.
-At least three of the required number of two-credit courses must be written papers.
+A two-credit course requires approximately sixty hours of independent work in conjunction with the mentor.
+The two-credit course must reflect adequate doctoral level knowledge that includes the ability to identify and assess a major clinical and theoretical issue and to discuss it lucidly with knowledgeable peers.
+At least three of the required number of two-credit courses must include written papers.
 The remaining two-credit courses may be completed through oral presentations or written papers.

 Sixteen credits are granted for the completed and accepted dissertation.

 Credit is assigned for student work that reflects doctoral level proficiency in keeping with the study hours assigned.
 The student is responsible for submitting to the mentor and the institute office all required quarterly reports, papers, evaluations, and forms documenting completion of academic work for credit to be granted.